 - Be accompanied by a copy of the background report.

 - Include a copy of the “Summary of Your Rights under the FCRA.”

-- Must include a notification that the candidate is being disqualified from potential employment based on the results of employment background checks.
+- Must include a notification that the candidate is no longer eligible for potential employment based on the results of employment background checks.